MechanicalRock/mechanicalrock.github.io/_posts/2021-05-18-managing-react-application-state-with-context.md

 Redux was created as a way of formalising the Flux pattern within your React applications, it provided a structure for managing your _store_, _reducers_ and _actions_ and quickly became the defacto standard for managing state.
 This resulted in a healthy developer ecosystem being built around Redux including the popular Redux development tools which allowed developers to rewind through actions that have been applied to the store to aid in debugging.
 One issue Redux helped with is it allowed you to reduce **prop drilling**; where you would pass _component props_ through multiple levels of the component tree resulting in a somewhat negative developer experience.

 However, one of the main complaints about Redux has always been the amount of boilerplate code needed to get started.
-I've seen many teams reach for Redux as a default when starting a new application when the local state management tools built into React is enough for their use case; they will often spend more time setting up Redux than actually building their app.
+I've seen many teams reach for Redux as a default when starting a new application when the local state management tools built into React is enough for their use case; they will often spend more time setting up Redux than actually building their application.
 Another issue I've found with Redux is how it enforces a single store for all of your application state which leads to the store being convoluted and any attempts to organise this mess involves deeply nesting your state.

 By using Context, we can resolve some of these issues since we are not limited by the opinions enforced by Redux however it does still require some boilerplate code.
 The benefit of using something built into React is that we can choose to implement it at any time with little to no increase in our overall package size and it is something developers may be familiar with already.

 # Using Context for Application State

 Using the same principles that Redux was built on, we can manage our application state using something that is built into the React library, namely Context.
-In terms of developer experience, it is also beneficial for us to use TypeScript which allows us to set up our `State` and `Action` types and benefit from the type checking prior to runtime.
+Context was introduced to React as a way of passing data to multiple components without having to pass props down manually, i.e. **prop drilling**.
+For example, if your application has multiple visual themes that a number of the components relies on, it would be cumbersome to pass that data to each of the components using *props* therefore it would make sense to use Context to centrally manage the current theme and have those components access that value when required.

 In our example, we have a simple application that displays a *count* and allows us to *increment*, *decrement* and *set the value* manually.
-We begin by setting up each of these actions and a state variable to track the count.
+I like to use TypeScript to improve the developer experience since it allows us to set up our `State` and `Action` types and benefit from the type checking prior to runtime.
+We begin by setting up each of the aforementioned actions and defining what our state will look like which in this case just keeps track of the count.

 ```javascript
 // countProvider.tsx